Agoric/documentation/main/guides/js-programming/notifiers.md

 The following properties hold for every sampling subset:
 - Any non-final value from the producer may be missing from the sampling subset.
-- All sampling subset non-final values are:
-  - In the producer’s non-final values (e.g. if "7" is in the subset, "7" is in the original).
+- Every non-final value in the sampling subset is a non-final value from the producer (e.g. if "7" is in the subset, then it was in the original producer iteration).
-  - In the same order (e.g. if the producer sequence is 1, 3, 8, 5, 9, the sampling subset
+- Every non-final value in the sampling subset appears in producer order (e.g. if the producer sequence is 1, 3, 8, 5, 9,
-     is guaranteed to not be 8, 1, 5).
+  the sampling subset is guaranteed to not be 8, 1, 5).
 - The sampling subset has the same termination value as the iteration from the producer.

 When a new iteration value is available, either it or a later value promptly